You are here

 Domain(s): A: Creative Expression; B: Analysis of the Social World

 This is an introductory cross-listed (Visual Studies/Anthropology) production course on the theory and practice of documentary filmmaking through an exploration of race onscreen.
 The objective of the course is to enable students to build a critical awareness of the ways in which film and media in general perpetuate racist discourses and representations and explore how students can challenge such representations through their own filmmaking practices.
 As inspiration, we will watch and study a wide variety of innovative documentary films that bring alternative voices and histories to screen and read/watch filmmaker interviews.
 Classes will combine elements of a studio (sharing and critiquing filmmaking work in progress) and seminar (discussing weekly themes).
 Crosslisted: VIST.
-Lottery Preference: Senior students in anthropology and visual studies have a priority to take this class.
+Lottery Preference: Visual Studies minors, then Anthropology majors/minors, then Film Studies minors

 Zeynep Sertbulut